OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 * Although **we can provide** the following services, we assume either they are not necessary or will be provided by a 3rd party via the GC or directly contracted through you.  *Please lets us know if you would like us to include any of the following.*

+	* Any additional work associated with
+		* Plan Commission meetings
+		* Common Council meetings
+		* Urban Design Commission meetings
+	* 	As-built drawings for areas outside the scope.
+		* Sometimes an AHJ will request additional floor plans outside the scope area.
 	* Site Plan
 	* Civil engineering
 		<!--- If the percentage of impervious surfaces on the site is proposed to go above Dane County's prescriptive requirements, we will need to consult with a civil engineer to development the following drawings/calculations